beckenc/pushover-http/README.md

 # Pushover for HTTP

-A simple HTTP api for the [Pushover](https://pushover.net) sercice.
+A simple HTTP api for the [Pushover](https://pushover.net) service.
 This is to make the service accessible for smaller (e.g. embedded) devices that does not support https.

 ### Install via composer